 4. Transport

-The cost with road travel becomes cheaper with a big group since fuel and vehicle hire costs are shared.
+The cost of road travel becomes cheaper with a big group since fuel and vehicle hire costs are shared.
 This is why group safaris are cheaper in comparison to solo trips.

 Our safari cars are well maintained and kept in top mechanical conditions such that they can easily handle both the open road and the African wilderness.